CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 ### Padding

 A tile's `byteLength` must be aligned to an 8-byte boundary.
+The contained [Feature Table](../FeatureTable/README.md#padding) and [Batch Table](../BatchTable/README.md#padding) must conform to their respective padding requirement.

 The [binary glTF](#gltf) (if present) must start and end on an 8-byte alignment so that glTF's byte-alignment guarantees are met.
-This can be done by padding the [Feature Table](../FeatureTable/README.md#padding) or [Batch Table](../BatchTable/README.md#padding) if they are present.
+This can be done by padding the Feature Table or Batch Table if they are present.

-Otherwise, if the glTF field is a UTF-8 string, it must be padded with trailing Space characters (`0x20`) to satisfy alignment requirements of the tile.
+Otherwise, if the glTF field is a UTF-8 string, it must be padded with trailing Space characters (`0x20`) to satisfy alignment requirements of the tile, which must be removed at runtime before requesting the glTF asset.

 ## Header